OAFE: buy the toys, not the hype

 Beast Man is one of the henchmen of the evil Skeletor.
 Beast Man (along with Mer-Man, Evil-Lyn, Tri-Klops and Trap Jaw) was one of the regulars on the old cartoon as well as one of the first releases in the original '80s toy line, so it is fitting that he is one of the first three villain figures in the relaunch.
 Beast Man was actually Skeletor's right-hand man, even though he was a complete moron.

-At least thirty seconds of screen time in each episode of the original cartoon consisted of Skeletor mocking Beast Man.
+At least 30 seconds of screen time in each episode of the original cartoon consisted of Skeletor mocking Beast Man.
 It's a shame Beast Man was so incompetent, because he had a fairly useful special ability: he could control almost any animal, with the exception of dragons and (presumably) He-Man's feline steed, Battle Cat.
 Perhaps Beast Man will be more reliable in the new cartoon.

-monkeys!
 The paint applications are good.
 The aforementioned fangs, despite being less than a centimeter high, are colored a gruesome yellow and have a tiny red wash, making them look bloody.
 Like the original Beast Man, the new figure sports the baboon-like white face with blue eye shadow.
-The brown paint used on BM's bicep and shin armor are particularly good; even though the hair spills realistically over onto the armor, the paint is never splashed over these spots.
+The brown paint used on BM's bicep and shin armor is particularly good; even though the hair spills realistically over onto the armor, the paint is never splashed over these spots.
 This is sharp paint work.

 It is in the accessories department that Beast Man suffers a bit in comparison to his fellow figures.
 Perhaps this is because he's so huge; he is unquestionably the largest figure of all the new MotU, so he may have been more expensive to produce.
 He has two main accessories: a rubber whip and some removable armor.
 The whip is not painted at all.
 This makes some sense - whips aren't that colorful - but the solid color looks a little cheap.
-The armor, while it looks good, has no way of attaching firmly to BM's body - it just hangs over it.
-This works fine for collectors who just display their figures, but for kids this seems like a prescription for lost armor.
-Another nitpick - the armor, or "mane," is brown, rather than the red color used on the original figure and cartoon.
-This was a decision of Mattel, however, not of the Horsemen.
+Plus, you can tell that the handle is meant to be the cracked remnants of a bone.

 that exchange rate's a bitch